oilogger/oilogger.github.io/_posts/2018-03-27-jesse-puljujarvi-has-an-amazing-shot.markdown

 > I was recently told by someone in the Oilers department of hockey operations that Puljujarvi has yet to prove he can one-time the puck well enough to see regular time on the man advantage.
 “Not a great shooter” I was told.
 I respectfully disagree.

-Someone being **paid** by the Oilers to advice or direct hockey operations thinks Jesse Puljujärvi is "not a great shooter".
+Someone being **paid** by the Oilers to advise or direct hockey operations thinks Jesse Puljujärvi is "not a great shooter".
 I must ask: did this person also think Oliver Ekman-Larsson played for the New Jersey Devils in 2015-16?

 <!--break-->